 Life at home

 By early June, though the lawn was still uncharted territory for Hokel and the new leg, he was buzzing around the house better than most would be.
-At that point there were days he was walking 10,000 steps, including steps; he took down the outside Christmas lights by himself.
+At that point there were days he was walking 10,000 steps, including stairs; he took down the outside Christmas lights by himself.

 "I'm actually doing a pretty fast walk, I'm not so sure I couldn't do a light jog if it was a nice flat concrete surface," he said during the early June visit.
 "We're progressing really well."